bencentra/grunt-example/README.md

 # grunt-example

 An example client-side project setup with Grunt for running build tasks.
-Uses Sass, jshint, Bower, and Karma, among other things.
+Uses AngularJS, Sass, jshint, Bower, and Karma, among other things.

 Includes a hastily thrown together To-do List app for demonstration purposes.